 UV Energy = UV Power * Time * Intensity Factor * Reflectance Factor

-The intensity factor is looked up in a chart like the one found in this Carrier Ultraviolet Germicidal Lamp Selection Guide.
+The intensity factor is looked up in a chart like this one.
 The power specification listed by manufacturers is the lamp output at one meter.
 In contrast, it’s best to have all the air moving past a UV-C lamp as close as possible to the lamp where the intensity factor is at a maximum.
 Ideally, this is within 2” of the lamp where the intensity factor is 32.3.
 Note: Other sources like Aquarium and Pond list intensity factors double the values shown here.
 I’ve used the more conservative values in all of the calculations that follow.

 The reflectance factor (irradiance) is determined based upon the type of material surrounding the lamp.
 In publications like Fresh-Aire UV UVGI System Design Guide, it can be seen that aluminum has the highest reflectance factor – very little UV power gets absorbed by aluminum.
 As a result, the UV light bounces back-and-forth within aluminum housings thereby amplifying the overall power of the lamp.
 It’s generally accepted that the reflectance factor for galvanized steel is 1.57, for aluminum foil it’s 2, and for mirror polished aluminum it’s 3.
 To maximize the killing power, I used mirror-polished aluminum for my Light Tube.

 Sanitaire RS140 (NutriPure 3B-SC)